alex-petrenko/sample-factory/docs/06-architecture/message-passing.md

 Unlike in Qt, signals and slots can be used not only across threads, but also across processes.
 The implementation of this mechanism is available as a separate repository [here](https://github.com/alex-petrenko/signal-slot).

-The main idea can be summaries as follows:
+The main idea can be summarised as follows:

 * Application is a collection of `EventLoop`s.
 Each `EventLoop` is an infinite loop that occupies a thread or a process.
 * Logic of the system is implemented in `EventLoopObject` components that live on `EventLoop`s.